AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-specimen-core-1-intro.md

 #### Australian Digital Health Agency Core Specimen
-The purpose of this profile is to provide a core representation of an immunization for the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to provide a core representation of an immunization for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
 This profile supports information about a collected specimen taken from a patient for diagnostic investigation.

 This profile is designed to set a core Specimen for:
 * Insert ADHA API Endpoint